So you’ve RSVP’d to an upcoming job fair. You may now be thinking How do I make the most of it?

 - 5 copies for chance encounters and unknown employers.

 3 – Talking PointsBe prepared to speak up about yourself while realizing it’s not about you.
+Use big-ticket sales techniques to stand out.
 You should be prepared to speak about the employer as easily as you should be able to express your own background and experiences.
 How would you be of benefit to the business and its mission?
 What value do you bring?
 A proactive candidate should nail these standard talking points:

 - Introduce yourself (first AND last name) with a handshake.